Frequently Asked Questions

 BPM is not about how we should be doing them or how we will be doing them in the future.

 Some of these business processes include preparing financial reports, tracking student data, and approving time.
-The college has close to 200 such processes.
+The college has well over 200 such processes.

 BPM will also help us make sure employees have the right security and access roles to do their jobs in the new system.